Buggaboo/lean_buffer/README.md

 ## TODO
 * [lean-buffer-internal](internal/src/util.rs) begs to be put in its own project, with its non-regexp, tokenization, file merging features.
 Working name: rs-ast-bundler?
+* Find answer: Is it optimal to pack in this order 64 bit, Vectors, then 32 bit, 16 bit etc.?
+Is the current implementation good enough?